thanhd10/daroute/README.md

 *Note: The experiments in the paper were conducted by voluntary participants during their everyday life (i.e., routes reveal sensitive locations and driving patterns).
 Therefore, the dataset cannot be provided to respect the privacy of the drivers.
 Only a selected set of routes collected by the authors themselves can be provided.*

+# **Setup the repository**

+1. Clone the repository
+2. Create following directory within the repo: *daroute/data/*
+   - In this directory, street networks will be stored
+   - This directory can also be used to place osm dumps, sensor files etc.
+3. Repo was written and tested in Python 3.8.
+Therefore, as a recommendation, create a virtual environment in Python 3.8 and install the requirements defined in requirements.txt

+# **Preparing the data**
+TODO

+# **Run the attack**

+1. Run *attack_framework/create_street_network.py*
+   - set variable OSM_FILE (reference to the file path of the osm dump)
+   - set variable TARGET_LOCATION (describing name for the location)
+2. Run *attack_framework/infer_trajectory.py*
+   - set variable JSON_FILE_PATH to the sensor readings of a driven route
+   - set variable INITIAL_HEADING to the initial heading measured within a vehicle (can also be a stable magnetometer reading at the beginning of a driven route)
+   - set variable TARGET_LOCATION to the TARGET_LOCATION defined in the previous step

 # **Reproducing the experiments with data provided by Narain et al. (2016)**

 While we cannot make the dataset collected in Regensburg available, the experiment results with the data provided by Narain et al. (2016) can be reproduced.